najnesnaj/pinetime-zephyr/docs/installation.md

 ```

 The focaltech touchscreen driver is more recent/better than the cst816s touchscreendriver.
-Still, there is room for improvement (slide events …..)
+Still, there is room for improvement (slide events .....)

 The battery driver was provided as a module and is not working yet.

-The accel sensor bma421 driver is working, and work has been done to distill a stepcounter out of it.
+The acceleration sensor bma421 driver is working, and work has been done to distill a stepcounter out of it.

-The heartrate sensor hrs3300, could work, but is kind of useless without a proper algorith (open source) to distill a heartbeat out of it.
+The heartrate sensor hrs3300, could work, but is kind of useless without a proper algorithm (open source) to distill a heartbeat out of it.
-You can stil play around with it’s capabilities as a lightsensor / led device.
+You can still play around with it's capabilities as a lightsensor / led device.

 ## In case you already have zephyr installed: